idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 Pattern Measurement rules:

 - Solids cannot have pattern width or pattern offset.
 Must be set to null or ""
+- Stripes must have pattern width
-- Stripes and Checks (symmetric and asymmetric) must have pattern width
+- Checks (symmetric and asymmetric) must have pattern width and length
 - You must provide pattern measurements when setting the pattern_type

 ### HTTP Request